 The WAC committee invites submission of sample assignments and activities to showcase in subsequent WAC Handbooks.
-If you are interested in sharing any documents that facilitate a process approach to writing in your classes or if you have any sample writing-to-learn activities that work for you, please send them to the Director of WAC (email@example.com).
+If you are interested in sharing documents that facilitate a process approach to writing in your classes, or if you have sample writing-to-learn activities that work for you, please send them to the Director of WAC (email@example.com).
 As in this edition, contributors' names will be noted in the table of contents and acknowledged in the introduction.

 Resources for Faculty

 The Resources for Faculty page provides a host of writing-related resources and links for faculty members.
-There is information about designing writing assignments, writing-to-learn activities, response to and evaluation of student writing, and additional guides and resources that faculty members can use.
-Terri Fredrick (English), the interim WAC Director, is also available for consultation.
+There is information about designing writing assignments, writing-to-learn activities, responding to and evaluating student writing, and additional guides and resources that faculty members can use.
+Fern Kory (English), Director of Writing Across the Curriculum, is also available for consultation.

 The EIU Writes Blog

 The EIU Writes blog (http://eiuwrites.blogspot.com/) is a site for discussion about writing sponsored by the Writing Center and the Writing Across the Curriculum program at Eastern Illinois University.

 We hope you find the information and discussion on the blog entertaining and illuminating, and we look forward to your comments and the conversation.

 Writing Fellow Program

 A Writing Fellow is a veteran writing consultant (tutor) assigned to a specific course and its professor for a given semester.
 The fellow acts as an ally for student writers by providing individualized feedback on drafts of papers they compose for this class.

-Faculty who would like more information about this program should contact the WAC Director (Terri Fredrick during Spring 2014) after reading through the information on the application form (pdf).
-Applications for Fall 2014 are due Friday, March 28, 2014.
+Faculty who would like more information about this program should contact the WAC Director after reading through the information on the application form (pdf).
+Applications for a Spring Writing Fellow are due December 1.